loganray48/senior_project/README.md

 ## Project Overview

-This senior project focuses on predicting used car prices using a synthetically generated dataset provided by Kaggle's Tabular Playground Series.
+This project focuses on predicting used car prices using a synthetically generated dataset provided by Kaggle's Tabular Playground Series.
 The goal is to build accurate regression models using structured tabular data enhanced with advanced feature engineering and model stacking techniques.

 ## Goal